Tenancy Policy

 1. Background

-1.1 This tenancy policy fulfils the requirements of the Localism Act 2011 to have a tenancy policy.
-It has been subject to consultation with tenants and Members of Uttlesford District Council.
+1.1 This tenancy policy fulfils the requirements of the Tenancy Standard 2012, as set out by the Regulator of Social Housing, to adopt and publish a tenancy policy.
+It has been subject to consultation with tenants and members of Uttlesford District Council.

 2. Context